benrodenhaeuser/benrodenhaeuser.github.io/_drafts/understanding-sinatra.md

 ---
 title: "Understanding Sinatra"
-description: "Building a toy version of a popular Ruby framework from the ground up."
+description: "Building a toy version of a Ruby web framework from the ground up."
 ---